Meowcolm024/FGO-Automata/README.md

 * This is a template of the _support_

+> The template image of the support can either be an image of a *Craft Essence* or a *Servant*.
+> You can use the *filter feature* in the game to filter the crafts and use an image of a desired *Servant* for selection.

 **Notice that your template should be distinctive.**

 ## TO-DO

 - [ ] Advance support selection
+- [ ] Dynamic battle analysis